Bachelor of Science (B.S.)

 Student Activities

 With more than 100 student clubs and organizations, McNeese offers a variety of ways you can participate in academic, social and professional events on campus and in the community.
+There’s even a club for radiologic sciences majors who are in their final two years of study.

 State and National Meetings